 Minimum requirement: Standard entry requirements of five 9-6 grades including English language and mathematics.
-Students should have gained at least a grade 7 in GCSE Additional Science or GCSE Chemistry AND at least a grade 6 in GCSE Mathematics.
+Students should have gained at least a grade 7 in GCSE Chemistry or at least a grade 7-7 in GCSE Combined Science AND at least a grade 6 in GCSE Mathematics.